zopefoundation/z3c.pt/docs/narr/tal.rst

 ``tal:define`` syntax::

-        argument       ::= define_scope [';' define_scope]*
+    argument             ::= attribute_statement [';' attribute_statement]*
-        define_scope   ::= (['local'] | 'global') define_var
-        define_var     ::= variable_name expression
+    attribute_statement  ::= variable_name expression
     variable_name        ::= Name

-.. note:: If you want to include a semi-colon (;) in an 'expression', it must be escaped by doubling it (;;).
+.. note:: If you want to include a literal semi-colon (;) in an ``tal:define`` *expression*, you must escape it by doubling it (``;;``).

 Description
 ~~~~~~~~~~~

 The ``tal:define`` statement defines variables.
-You can define two
-different kinds of TAL variables: local and global.
 When you define a
-local variable in a statement element, you can only use that variable
+local variable in a statement element, you can use that variable in
-in that element and the elements it contains.
-If you redefine a local
+that element and the elements it contains.
+If you redefine a variable
-variable in a contained element, the new definition hides the outer
+in a contained element, the new definition hides the outer element's
-element's definition within the inner element.
-When you define a
+definition within the inner element.
-global variables, you can use it in any element processed after the
-defining element.
-If you redefine a global variable, you replace its
-definition for the rest of the template.

-.. note:: local variables are the default
+.. note:: The reference implementation of ZPT allows "global"
+   (full-template-scope) variable definitions.  :mod:`z3c.pt` does not
+   have such a concept.

 If the expression associated with a variable evaluates to ``nothing``,
 then that variable has the value ``nothing``, and may be used as such